AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 4.3 - Transition Account Data to Data Library

 @data-js-transition-const-accounts In `app.js` locate the lines that are responsible for reading and parsing JSON from the `src/json/accounts.json` file.
-Cut and paste them to the new `data.js` file below the require statements.
+Copy and paste them to the new `data.js` file below the require statements.

 ## 4.4 - Transition User Data to Data Library

 @data-js-transition-const-users In `app.js` locate the lines that are responsible for reading and parsing JSON from the `src/json/users.json` file.
-Cut and paste them to the new `data.js` file below the `accounts` const.
+Copy and paste them to the new `data.js` file below the `accounts` const.

 ## 4.5 - Write JSON Function